Austin-Williams/OB-notes/censorship-resistant-storage-of-OB-reviews-in-the-DHT.md

 It also puts the key into an area of the network where the vendor is unlikely to have a significant influence -- that is, a vendor is unlikely to have a GUID in the neighborhood of this key (more on this later); and as we'll see, even if he does, his influence over the value mapped to the key is extreamly limited.

-As with all key/value stores, the value will be hosted by several nodes in the network (at minimum the k closest nodes to the key) to allow for nodes to come and go without the network losing the value.
-See the 'locating resources' section of [this page](http://distrosys.wikia.com/wiki/DHT_-_Kademlia) for more info on key/value stores in Kademlia networks.
+As with all key/value stores, the value will be hosted by several nodes in the network (at minimum, the k closest nodes to the key) to allow for nodes to come and go without the network losing the ratings.
+(See the 'locating resources' section of [this page](http://distrosys.wikia.com/wiki/DHT_-_Kademlia) for more info on key/value stores in Kademlia networks).
 As per usual, nodes hosting the key/value pair periodicly check in with each other to update the value -- so they all have the most recent version.

 The important question to ask is "how do nodes update this value -- especially considering that some of the nodes making claims about this value may be malicious?"
 For example: if nodes, A & B check in with each other and find they disagree on the current value of `AllVendorRatings`, how can they reconcile that discrepency?
 After all, neither knows whether the other party is honest.
 The following section addresses this issue.

 ### Updating Values
 First let's establish some notation so we can communicate the ideas that follow more clearly.